Prerequisite Setup

 }

-You can also set error messages for class method rules with the $ruleMessage
+You can also define a default message for method rules via $ruleMessage

 class Test extends Validate